bytecodealliance/wamr.dev/content/en/blog/introduction_to_wamr_running_modes/index.md

 ### Compile the engines

-Except that The fast interpreter and classic can't co-exist in a software binary, all other execution engines can be built into single software at any combination.
+All the WAMR execution engines can be built into single software at any combination with the limits that the fast interpreter and classic can't co-exist in a software binary, and the JIT has dependence on the interpreter.
 WAMR offers several CMake cache variables for the compilation control of the execution engines:

 | Execution Engine        | CMake cache variable |
 |     -----------     |     -----------      |